 1. Take the Seoul City Bus Tour

-The Seoul City Bus Tour is cheap, quick and the fastest way to see the city’s highlights.
-A hop-on/hop-off course (city, palace or night) tours, it hits almost every tourist area you’ll want to see from your guidebook.
+The service is cheap, quick and the fastest way to see the city’s highlights.
+A hop-on/hop-off course tour, it hits almost every tourist area you’ll want to see from your guidebook.
+It offers a day, night and palace tour route.
 Best of all, it costs only 10,000W ($9 USD), which is cheaper than a cab.
 I threw my family on it– knowing my parents are old and don’t like walking much, the tour made their getting around more efficient and easy.

 The entire course (without getting off) takes 2 hours.
 Buses run every 40 min and there are headsets aboard if you’d like a short summary (very short) of each place as you pass by.

 2. Take the DMZ Tour

 As the tensions between the North and South mount, why not take a DMZ (Military Demarcation Zone) Tour to understand the history (and occasional humor) of what goes on at the front line.
 I won’t lie, it’s pretty intensely cool and a bit haunting.
-Tours range from full day and half and include lunch.
-Itineraries vary from DMZ line, Panmunjom/JSA, 3rd infiltration tunnel, Mt.
-Dora Observatory, Freedom Train, etc…

 3. See Seoul from the back of a scooter.

-It’s the delivery scooters, who literally make up their own rules at times.
-Nevertheless, Seoul is pretty impressive when you’re viewing it from the back of a scooter, shooting over bridges and weaving through traffic.
+I hear Seoul drivers are pretty crazy on the roads.
+But it’s actually the food delivery scooters, who literally make up their own rules at times.
+Nevertheless, Seoul is pretty impressive, when you’re viewing it from the back of a scooter, shooting over bridges and weaving through traffic.
 You feel like you’re getting to understand a bit of that crazy local energy that Seoul is and you’ve got front row seats!

 If you have a friend with a scooter, no other form of transportation will beat it!

 4. Brush up on Seoul’s arts and festival scene.